 We and our partners have many tools and powers we can use to tackle ASB, as well as using preventative measures to direct people away from causing nuisance to their neighbours.
 We can also put in place measures in residents’ homes to protect them from harm if they have been threatened.

-When investigating cases and taking a case to court for an injunction, an anti-social behaviour order (ASBO) or to evict a person, we will always ask for your consent before we do so.
+When investigating cases and taking a case to court for an injunction, an criminal behaviour order (CBO) or to evict a person, if relying on your evidence we will always ask for your consent before we do so.
 This is to make sure you are happy with the actions we are taking and that you understand the process of what may happen at court.
 We will never give your name to anyone unless you specifically agree for us to do so and you can report anonymously to us if you prefer.